nyc-pyladies/2013-Setup-Python/linux-install-pandas.md

 You will see git download pandas.
 Once the download finishes, and you get your prompt back, proceed to the next step.

+# Installing Pandas inside the VirtualEnv
+Alternatively, if you would like to create a development sandbox environment, we recommend installing Pandas inside the VirtualEnv.
+Instructions to create a virtualenv are here: [http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html)

+Next, you must 'cd' (change directory) into the '/Env' located in /path/to/home/.
+To do that, run the following commands:

+cd Envs/
+export WORKON_HOME=~/Envs
+mkdir -p $WORKON_HOME
+mkvirtualenv pandas

+Then, 'cd' into the '/pandas' directory and follow the installation instructions on this page: [http://pandas.pydata.org/pandas-docs/stable/install.html](http://pandas.pydata.org/pandas-docs/stable/install.html)

 # Build pandas

 To build pandas, you have to run the following two commands: